Change Websites preferences in Safari on Mac

 Websites that are open in a window or tab in Safari.
 You might have previously chosen an option from the pop-up menu for some of these websites.

-The list of websites you’ve customised.
-If you don’t see Configured Websites, either you haven’t customised a website yet, or you’ve cleared the list.
+The list of websites you’ve customized.
+If you don’t see Configured Websites, either you haven’t customized a website yet, or you’ve cleared the list.